Do Your Research

 Figuring out your priorities for your retirement will be essential when considering which country you’d like to retire to.
 If you’re a theater buff now and would like to continue to visit the theater make sure that you choose a country that has those things available to you.

-Also, think about things that you can’t imagine life without whether it’s a reliable internet connection or the convenience of having your own car, you’ll need to figure out which things you’ll be able to part with if you have to.
+Also, think about things that you can’t imagine life without whether it’s a reliable internet connection or the convenience of having your own car shipping to new country, you’ll need to figure out which things you’ll be able to part with if you have to.

 Rent First, Buy Later